Are Motherhood & Minimalism Incompatible?

 Now six months pregnant, I know babies are the ultimate opponents in the ruthless war on stuff.
 First came the maternity clothes.
 My wardrobe has always been tightly edited.
 It bothers me that I own three flannel shirts and two pairs of high-top wedge sneakers.
 Everything faces the same way on identical hangers, and I turn things around once I wear them so I know what to get rid of the next time I purge my closet.

 Everything maternity, meanwhile, seems to be ruched, polka-dotted, or otherwise already dated and frumpy.
 And it’s not made to last because, though a lifelong commitment, pregnancy is temporary.
-Unless you want to pay £200 for a pair of Paige jeans upgraded with a monster elastic panel upfront that you’ll need for only a few months, you’re stuck with £20 denim that billows in strange places after a couple of wears.
+Unless you want to pay $200 for a pair of Paige jeans upgraded with a monster elastic panel upfront that you’ll need for only a few months, you’re stuck with $20 denim from Old Navy that billows in strange places after a couple of wears.
 Which is what I’ve been wearing — those or stretched-out black leggings — with the handful of tees and tanks I already owned that are long enough to cover my belly, plus a wireless “comfort” bra I really shouldn’t leave the house in.

 Advertisement